xnhp/vanted-wiki/DevelopAlgorithm.md

 #### Background Execution

 When using the API call to execute the algorithm, it is executed on the current thread.
 Meaning it is usually executed from the AWT thread.
-If you implement a computational demanding algorithm, use the provided [Background thread API](BackGroundAPI.md)
+If you implement a computational demanding algorithm, use the provided [[Background thread API|BackGroundAPI]]

 #### Transactions

-If an algorithm changes attributes of nodes and edges as a result of some computation, it should use the [Transaction API](Transactions.md).
+If an algorithm changes attributes of nodes and edges as a result of some computation, it should use the [[Transaction API|Transactions]].

-See [API Overview and Examples](APIOverviewExamples.md) to get more information on how to access graph elements and data that this algorithm could work on.
+See [[API Overview and Examples|APIOverviewExamples]] to get more information on how to access graph elements and data that this algorithm could work on.